 I forgot to retrieve my bank card at an ATM at the Mexico City airport.
-A woman behind me in line walked up to the ATM and chose not let me know about my card.
+A woman behind me in line walked up to the ATM and chose not to let me know about my card.
 Instead, within 30 minutes there were three fraudulent transactions on my card for items purchased at convenience stores near the airport.
 The amount charged was $120.

 My trust in others was diminished a bit after that incident.
 It got me wondering to what extent do individuals in different countries trust each other and is there a level where the trust is so low that an economy seeks to function.